LordButley/itspuppytime/README.md

 ### Contact us

-- Styling follows on from the rest of the website
+- Styling follows on from the rest of the website.
-- The header, footer and vertical dividers detailed above
+- The header, footer and horizontal dividers detailed above.
 - Contains a form which contains the fields; first name, last name, email, dog breed and message.
-- Form submission landing page gives uses feedback.
-Contains all navigation functionality.
+- Form submission landing page gives users feedback.
+It also contains all navigation functionality.

 ![Screen shot of contact us form from "It's Puppy Time"](assets/images/contact-us-form.JPG)